nestauk/ai_genomics/ai_genomics/pipeline/entity_extraction/README.md

 You can also run the script (`python ai_genomics/pipeline/entity_extraction/postprocess_entities.py`) to print accuracy, f1, recall and precision from a labelled dataset with labelled 'good' or 'bad' entities.

 ## Filter OpenAlex extracted entities

-While loading the OpenAlex extracted entities from s3 doesn't take a long time, linking the lookup table to other OpenAlex datasets based on the work_id key does.

 This script splits the lookup based on the ids into ai, ai_genomics, genomics (and samples of each area type) entity lookups and saves the output to s3: